top of page

 ABOUT US

 Fraternity priests offer the Traditional Latin Mass daily and provide wide-ranging pastoral care for the faithful centred upon the traditional prayers and sacramental forms loved by Saints and so highly prized by the Catholic Church.
-The Fraternity came to Oceania in 2000 and so far has been invited by the bishops to work in the dioceses of Adelaide, Auckland, Broken Bay, Canberra, Maitland-Newcastle, Parramatta, Sydney and Wilcannia-Forbes.
+The Fraternity came to Oceania in 2000 and so far has been invited by the bishops to work in the dioceses of Adelaide, Auckland, Brisbane, Broken Bay, Canberra, Maitland-Newcastle, Parramatta, Sydney and Wilcannia-Forbes.

 ADDRESS